SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Abstract

 \section{Abstract}

-Vision-Language Models (VLMs) have made significant progress in the task of image caption generation, yet recent research has found that they are highly vulnerable to backdoor attacks.
-An attacker can activate anomalous behaviors within the model at test time by injecting imperceptible perturbations (e.g., local pixel triggers or global semantic phrases) into the training data, thereby causing the model to generate attacker-specified malicious descriptions for specific inputs.
+Visual language models (VLMs) have made significant progress in image captioning tasks, yet recent studies have found they are vulnerable to backdoor attacks.
+Attackers can inject undetectable perturbations into the data during inference, triggering abnormal behavior and generating malicious captions.
 These attacks are particularly challenging to detect and defend against due to the stealthiness and cross-modal propagation of the trigger signals.
-In this paper, we identify two key vulnerabilities by analyzing existing attack samples: (1) the model exhibits abnormal attention concentration on certain regions of the input image, and (2) backdoor attacks often induce semantic drift and sentence incoherence.
+In this paper, we identify two key vulnerabilities by analyzing existing attack patterns: (1) the model exhibits abnormal attention concentration on certain regions of the input image, and (2) backdoor attacks often induce semantic drift and sentence incoherence.
 Based on these insights, we propose Semantic Reward Defense (SRD), a reinforcement learning framework that mitigates backdoor behavior without requiring any prior knowledge of trigger patterns.
-SRD learns to apply discrete perturbations (such as occlusion, color masking, and other localized modifications) to sensitive contextual regions of the image input via a Deep Q-Network strategy, aiming to divert attention and block the activation of malicious pathways.
+SRD learns to apply discrete perturbations to sensitive contextual regions of image inputs via a deep Q-network policy, aiming to confuse attention and disrupt the activation of malicious paths.
 To guide policy optimization, we design a reward signal named semantic fidelity score, which jointly assesses the semantic consistency and linguistic fluency of the generated captions, encouraging the agent to achieve a robust yet faithful output.
-Experiments on mainstream VLMs across datasets demonstrate that SRD can significantly reduce the success rate of both local and global backdoor attacks while maintaining generation quality on clean inputs.
-The algorithm effectively reduces the attack success rate to 5.6\%, with a performance drop of no more than 10\% on clean inputs.
-We provide a trigger-agnostic and policy-interpretable paradigm for defending multimodal generative models against stealthy backdoor threats.
+SRD offers a trigger-agnostic, policy-interpretable defense paradigm that effectively mitigates local (TrojVLM) and global (Shadowcast) backdoor attacks, reducing ASR to 3.6\% and 5.6\% respectively, with less than 15\% average CIDEr drop on the clean inputs.
+Our codes can be found at \url{https://github.com/Ciconey/SRD.git}.